List of characters in The Loud House franchise: Shiloh Loud

-Shiloh Loud (voiced by Bahia Watson) is the youngest child of Lance and Sharon and the children's paternal cousin.
+Shiloh Loud (voiced by Bahia Watson) is a 6-year-old child who is the youngest child of Lance and Sharon and the children's paternal cousin.
 He makes his first appearance in "'Twas the Fight Before Christmas".
 Shiloh is known to do cannonballs into any physical object and can lift objects much larger and heavier than he is.

 Albert Reynolds

-Albert Reynolds (voiced by Fred Willard in 2016-2019, Christopher Swindle in "Resident Upheaval", Piotr Michael in 2021-present, portrayed by Bill Southworth in A Loud House Christmas) is the children's maternal grandfather, Lynn Loud Sr.'s father-in-law, Rita's father, and Ruth's brother.
+Albert Reynolds (voiced by Fred Willard in 2016–2019, Christopher Swindle in "Resident Upheaval", Piotr Michael in 2021–present, portrayed by Bill Southworth in A Loud House Christmas) is the children's maternal grandfather, Lynn Loud Sr.'s father-in-law, Rita's father, and Ruth's brother.
 He is often called "Pop-Pop" by his grandchildren.
 It is revealed in the series that he was a former member of the United States military until his retirement.
 Albert wears a white button-up shirt, blue jean overalls with orange suspenders, a black belt, and white sneakers.
 He has a good relationship with his daughter and is very close to Lincoln, with whom he shares the same hair color and hairstyle.
 While it was revealed in "Cover Girls" that Albert is near-sighted, this is never brought up again in later episodes.
 Starting in "The Old and the Restless", Albert moved into Sunset Canyon Retirement Home where his old friends live.
 In "Pop Pop the Question", he proposes to Myrtle, and they are officially married in No Time to Spy: A Loud House Movie.

 Myrtle

-Myrtle (voiced by Jennifer Coolidge, understudied by Alex Cazares in No Time to Spy) is the girlfriend of Albert.
+Myrtle (voiced by Jennifer Coolidge in 2018–2022, Alex Cazares from 2024 onwards) is the girlfriend of Albert.
 Because she traveled extensively in her youth prior to meeting Albert, Myrtle never married or had children of her own.
 When she became Albert's girlfriend, she started to treat the Loud children as her own grandchildren.
 Upon accepting her, the children started to call her "Gran-Gran" as she had wanted them to call her.
 The episode "Resident Upheaval" reveals that Myrtle does not live at Sunset Canyon Retirement Home and only visits Albert there.
 By the end of the episode, Myrtle moves into Sunset Canyon Retirement Home with Gayle as a roommate.
 In "Pop Pop the Question", Myrtle proposes to Albert while officially becoming the Loud children's official step-grandmother.
 It is also revealed that when she was younger, she was a secret agent who was in fake marriages with her partners as part of her cover on different missions.
 Her skills do help Lincoln perfect his spy tumbling.
 The film No Time to Spy shows her marriage to Albert and revealed that her spy code-name is Agent 28.